SPECIAL INTEREST GROUPS (SIGs) GENERAL OPERATIONS FRAMEWORK

 - A potential SIG must submit an application addressing the “General Criteria for the Establishment of SIGs” as described in this framework.

 - ASCO staff will provide the completed SIG application to the responsible standing committee for review, feedback and action.
 If the committee recommends approval of the SIG, the committee will present a motion for approval at the next scheduled Board of Directors meeting.

 - ASCO Board of Directors must approve the application prior to establishing the SIG.

 - The SIG initiator can serve as interim SIG chair upon approval of the SIG and can serve in this capacity until the first SIG meeting, when a formal election will be held.

 SIGs operate within the organizational structure of the Association of Schools and Colleges of Optometry (ASCO).

 - Adhere to the basic operational framework.
 The ASCO Board may also approve variances as appropriate.

-- Only SIG participants from member institutions may serve in leadership positions and vote, if applicable.
+- Understand that only SIG participants from member institutions may serve in leadership positions and vote, if applicable.

-- Report activities, expert counsel and policy recommendations to the assigned ASCO policy committees
+- Report activities and provide expert counsel and policy recommendations to the assigned ASCO Standing Committee.

 Criteria for SIG Participation